 It could possible that there are multiple Audio drivers are installed.
 But, I suggest you look for Realtek Audio Drivers.

 3. RIght-Click on the “Realtek Audio” driver, and then click on the Uninstall device option.

 Now, restart Windows, and on restart Windows will automatically install the Audio driver again.
 If not, then in device manager, click on the “scan for hardware changes” option.

 Update Audio Driver

 Though, there are two ways to update the Audio driver.
 Either, you can use the device manager or can install drivers manually.

 Use Device Manager.

 1. To update the driver using the device manager.
 Right-Click on the audio driver then click on the “Update Driver” option.

 2. In the Update drivers Window, Click on the “Search automatically for updated driver software” option.

-If, Audio services not responding, an error coming on Windows 10 laptop.
+If Audio services do not respond, an error comes on Windows 11/10 laptop.
 Then, open the manufacturer site of your laptop.
 Search for the model number of your laptop and then download Audio Drivers.

-If the problem occurring in your new PC Build.
+If the problem occurs in your new PC Build.
 Then, Open the motherboard manufacturer site to download Audio drivers.

 Alternatively, you can check Windows Update for the audio drivers.

 Uninstall Recent Windows Update

 According to some Windows users, this error is occurring after a recent Windows Update.
 And, Windows allows the user to uninstall the last Windows update.
 So, if Audio services not responding, the problem is occurring after the Windows update.
 Then, I suggest you uninstall the Windows update.
-Though, it could also possible that the driver got outdated because of the new Windows update.
+Though, it could also be possible that the driver got outdated because of the new Windows update.
 So, first, try the above solution.

 1. Open Control Panel > Click on Uninstall a program.

 2. From the left pane click on “View installed updates”.

-3. Here, you will able to see all the installed updates.
+3. Here, you will be able to see all the installed updates.
 Check the date of the last update.
 And, if you think the problem started after that last update.
 Then, you can uninstall that update by right-clicking on it.

 Modify Registry Settings